 Why Trust Us?

-How we selected?
+How did we select?

 How we tested?

 When buying a headphone, sound quality alone is not enough.
 You must also make sure the ear cups of the headphone are comfortable enough to at least watch a movie.
-There's no point in buying a headphone with great sound which continuously hurts your ears.
-We wanted to make sure the headphone you buy has great sound quality and delivers on other features as well.
-Here’s what we tested.

-Sound Quality - Jacob conducted the LARSA test to assess the sound quality.
+Sound Quality: Jacob conducted the LARSA test to assess the sound quality.
 He built a listening chamber out of a cardboard box, inside which a calibrated microphone was mounted.
 The headphone was placed around the cardboard box as shown in the image below.
 We then ran test sounds through the headphones which were collected by the microphone and plotted into a frequency curve.

-We also conducted a blind listening test with Mr. Jacob, with a set playlist of songs.
+We also conducted a blind listening test with Mr Jacob, with a set playlist of songs.
 After listening to each headphone he gave a rating based on the quality of sound, bass, mids, treble and the noise isolation and comfort.

-Durability - Next we wanted to check the durability of the headphone padding.
+Durability: Next we wanted to check the durability of the headphone padding.
 So we checked the sponge quality, softness, thickness of padding on each of the headphone.
 We also checked verified reviews on Amazon and Flipkart to assess whether people had problems with the padding.

-Next we checked the cable quality to see if they were actually tangle-free.
+Next, we checked the cable quality to see if they were actually tangle-free.
 We tried tangling the cable and then tried removing the tangles.